 Mike Dreier, New London-Spicer.
-Mike leads all girls basketball coaches with more than 900 in 40 seasons.
+Mike leads all girls basketball coaches with more than 900 wins in 40 seasons.
 He also leads with 17 state tournament appearances, and his teams won state titles in 1997 and 2002.

 Norm Grow, Foley, 1958.
 Norm’s 70 points stood as the single-game point record for 47 years; his career point total of 2,852 points for 33 years; and his 1,417 rebounds for 49 years.